 You love him with all your heart, but your boyfriend says he doesn’t want you in his life anymore.
 Here’s how to pick up the pieces of your heart and move on.

-“My boyfriend of 5 years broke up with me days before my birthday,” says Mandy onon How to Get Past the Pain When He Breaks Up With You.
+“My boyfriend of 5 years broke up with me days before my birthday,” says Mandy on 5 Healthy Ways to Cope When You Miss Him.
 “He said he is unhappy and that he’s not in love with me anymore.
 We moved to a new city to have a fresh start, cause last year he broke up with me for 3 months and we wanted to start over new.
 I still love him but I know I have to accept that he doesn’t want me anymore.
 My boyfriend was my life and I can’t even hate him.
 I can’t explain the feeling I have.
 I’m numb.
 I can’t believe it because I love my boyfriend so much.
 I don’t know why he doesn’t want me but I know I will have to survive.”

-Stop trying to change him – or change his mind
+Stop trying to change your boyfriend – or save your relationship

 This wasn’t the man for you.
 He was an experience, a chapter of your life.
 How do I know he’s not the man for you?
-Because he doesn’t want you in his life anymore!
-He told you he’s not the man for you.
+Because he doesn’t want you in his life anymore.
+Because you’re searching for tips on what to do when your boyfriend doesn’t love you anymore.
+He told you he’s not the man for you, maybe with words or maybe with actions.
+Maybe he told other people he’s finished with you.
 You need to listen to him, believe him, and let him go.

 - I won’t call, text, or email my boyfriend because I respect myself more than that.